Here’s how you can apply B.F. Skinner’s work to understanding market behavior and yourself.

 Everything children know comes from what they’ve observed and experienced firsthand.
 How toys and candies are nice.
 How a hot stove isn’t.
 Their entire understanding of the world is based on these experiences.
 And therefore, they have no idea how most things work.
 They don’t know what they don’t know.
-You couldn’t walk a child through a class on biology, politics, or teach how to tear apart a balance sheet (that is, not literally).
+You couldn’t walk a child through a class on biology, politics, or teach them how to tear apart a balance sheet (except for literally).
 Children have pretty much no concept of giant chunks of the world.

 Well, that changes when growing up.
 That is when we realize how little of the world we understand.
 And when humans don’t understand something, it’s frustrating.
 Depressing.
 It’s interesting because you rarely see a depressed child.

 I want to live happily in a world I don’t understand.

 Faced with how little we know, we cling to the initial method of cause and effect.
 Mental scars from bad experiences cause us to either stay completely away from certain endeavors because the past effect makes us not want to cause it again.
 Inversely, overconfidence from prior good experiences tends to cause us to turn overconfident in other endeavors.

 Your own thoughts are not really your own thoughts.
 Everything you think is a product of the people you meet and the experiences you’ve had, both of which are largely outside of your control.